Table of Contents

 Creativity and Innovation

 These guitars encourage players to think outside the box and push the boundaries of their playing style.
-They are often used by forward-thinking musicians to create new sounds and compositions.
+Forward-thinking musicians often use them to create new sounds and compositions.

 Unique Aesthetics